cassowarii/zucchinibread.js/README.md

 * `zb.sprite_draw(context, image, section_w, section_h, section_x, section_y, dest_x, dest_y)`: This one divides up the source image into chunks of size `section_w` x `section_h`, then takes the chunk at grid location (`section_x`, `section_y`) and draws it to the screen at coordinates (`dest_x`, `dest_y`).
 Useful for drawing tilemaps and/or sprite animations!

 Each of these takes the drawing context as the first argument and the image as the second argument.

+### Save load

+If you specified a `save_key` when creating your game, you have save/load functionality.

+If the user has third party cookies disabled in chrome, this will block saving.
+So you will need to provide another full-screen image in the root folder, `saveerror.png`, which will be shown before the game starts and should warn the user about the fact that their game will not be able to save.

+You also get access to these two functions:
+* `game.save(key, data)`: Saves the data `data` under the key `key`.
+Pretty self-explanatory.
+It saves using `JSON.stringify`, so make sure to only ... save ... stuff that can be stringified??
+Sure
+* `game.load(key)`: Returns the data that was previously saved under `key`, or `undefined` if nothing was saved there.

+These functions silently fail if saving does not work due to having cookies disabled.
+I should probably add a way to tell if saving is broken... :/

 ### random extra utility functions